NATO’s Campaign in Libya

 Weighill and Gaub offer a comprehensive exploration of both the war’s progression and the many challenges NATO faced, from its extremely rapid planning and limited understanding of Libya and its forces, to training shortfalls and the absence of post-conflict planning.
 Theirs is a long-awaited account of the Libyan war: one that truly considers all the actors involved.

-Rob Weighill is a retired major-general and independent defence consultant, who spent five years at NATO’s multinational headquarters in Naples.
-He led the planning of NATO’s Libyan intervention and directed operations from Joint Force Command.
+Rob Weighill is a retired major-general and independent consultant operating in strategic risk, resilience and defence.
+He spent five years at NATO’s multinational headquarters in Naples, led the planning of NATO’s Libyan intervention and directed operations from Joint Force Command.

-Florence Gaub is a senior analyst at the EU Institute for Security Studies; previously, she was employed at NATO Defence College.
+Florence Gaub is Deputy Director at the EU Institute for Security Studies; previously, she was employed at NATO Defence College.
 Her first book for Hurst, Guardians of the Arab State: When Militaries Intervene in Politics, from Iraq to Mauritania, was published by Hurst in March 2017.